 OIL FLIGHTS & DAKOTA REPLACEMENT

-Dan-Air acquired Skyways International in the early 1970s and with it, a fleet of HS748 propliners.
+Dan-Air acquired Skyways International in the early 1970s and with it, a fleet of HS 748 prop-liners.
 They had evaluated several aircraft to replace the ageing DC3.
 These HS 748 aircraft were fitted with 44 seats.
 The short haul aircraft had a galley that could provide cold food and hot drinks.
 The 748 was introduced on Dan-Air's regional 'Link City' network.

 A new series of charters began in the 1970s; Several 748s were chartered by oil companies operating oil rigs in the North Sea.
 By 1980 twelve 748s were based in Scotland providing these flights.
 Passengers would fly, usually from Aberdeen to Scatsa or Sumburgh in the Shetland Islands where they would then catch a helicopter flight directly to the oil rigs.
 Dan-Air was by far, the largest operator of these flights in the UK.
-The rugged design of the 748 enabled it to land on remote slands that other types were unable to serve.
+The rugged design of the 748 enabled it to land on remote islands that other types were unable to serve.
 It is not unkind to say that the interiors of the aircraft reflected the work they did.
 When they first joined the fleet they were not very stylish on the inside!
 Several of the type were based in Aberdeen permanently.
 Others flew scheduled services.
 Due to the nature of their short flights in flight meals would generally be cold snacks.
-The 748 would often be the preferred aircraft for new routes, flling a 44 seat aircraft is easier than a large jet.
+The 748 would often be the preferred aircraft for new routes, flying a 44 seat aircraft is easier than a large jet.
 Where services were popular, the 748 would make way for the introduction of the BAC 1-11 which served as both a scheduled service and charter liner.

 The 748 fleet did receive makeovers when the company embarked on a new corporate identity in 1980.
 In 1992 one model was chartered by the Liberal Democrats for the General Election campaign.
-Vickers Viscounts also played a small part in Dan-Air's history and were usually leased with seating for beween 60 and 80 they were used on Channel Islands and Northern European hops.
+Vickers Viscounts also played a small part in Dan-Air's history and were usually leased with seating for between 60 and 80 they were used on Channel Islands and Northern European hops.

 Above L-R: 1972 HS738 cabin interior - HS748 1980s interior - Vickers Viscount interior